jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 Using your selected **10–18 photographs**, follow the tutorials to assemble your Photo Film.

 - **Resolution:** 1920 × 1080
-- Import still images
-- Sequence images to create **rhythm and pacing**
+- Import still images and sequence images to create **rhythm and pacing**
 - **Total duration:** 30 seconds
 - Add:
   - Music or silence (see sound restrictions below)